 The use of data to inform public safety services is a mainstay for policing.
-To ensure their efforts meet these modern demands, the Orlando (FL) Police Department began a three year process of reimagining their analytical capacity over the last three years to launch a centralized crime center.
+To ensure their efforts met modern demands, the Orlando (FL) Police Department began a three year process of reimagining their analytical capacity to launch a centralized crime center.

 Generating a Budget

-To implement changes, OPD needed a budget for the Crime Center.
-They leveraged a variety of funding sources to support the human and technology changes for the Crime Center.
-Joining monies from city budgets, previous funding reallocation, and grants amplified the department’s purchasing power to update or buy new technologies.
+To carry out these changes, OPD needed a budget for the Crime Center.
+They leveraged a variety of funding sources to support the human and technology advancements.
+Combining resources from city budgets, previous funding reallocation, and grants amplified the department’s purchasing power to update or buy new technologies.

-“We had heard of Real Time Crime Centers, but we didn’t know what it was.
-There was not a lot of information passed on aside from wanting to go in a more intelligence-led policing direction and incorporating that in a Real Time Crime Center. -OPD Stakeholder
+We had heard of Real Time Crime Centers, but we didn’t know what it was.
+There was not a lot of information passed on aside from wanting to go in a more intelligence-led policing direction and incorporating that in a Real Time Crime Center.” -OPD Stakeholder

 Rotating Analysts, Crime Center Outreach

-Appropriate workflows were established that more closely align with departmental goals and objectives and improvements to data access and quality were accomplished.
-The team work from the Center combined with the direct interactions in investigations supports investigative and strategic meetings on crime reduction and drives OPD’s mission forward.
+Appropriate workflows were established that aligned more closely with departmental objectives and there were significant improvements in data access and quality.
+The teamwork from the Center combined with the direct interactions in investigations supports investigative and strategic meetings on crime reduction and drives OPD’s mission forward.

 Standardized Outputs and Products

-Routine communication with members of leadership and analysts has allowed for a more standardized approach to the types of information produced.
-This has resulted in the Crime Center being utilized more regularly and routinely capture, process, analyze, and report information that is both useful and actionable.
-Regularly scheduled meetings with leadership have allowed these outputs to be discussed more in depth and created a culture of exploration and evaluation.
+Routine communication with leadership and analysts has allowed for a more standardized approach to the types of information produced.
+This allowed more regular utilization of the Crime Center to capture, process, analyze, and report information that’s useful and can be acted upon.

-The expansion of the Crime Center, including additional analysts and sworn staff, has provided OPD with robust strategic and analytical support.
-Enhanced hiring protocols also ensured that incoming analysts both encompassed the necessary skillset for the job as well as safeguarding those individuals would be a good fit for the team and communal workspace nature of the Center.
+The expansion of the Crime Center, which included additional analysts and sworn staff, has provided OPD with robust strategic and analytical support.
+Improved hiring protocols ensured that incoming analysts possessed the necessary skillset for the job and guaranteed they would be a fit for the team and communal workspace of the Center.

 “We learned very quickly that the number one priority is personnel.
 You can have every technology, toy, all the bells and whistles, but without enough people to manage all the information, centers can’t be utilized correctly.” -OPD Stakeholder